AGI Requires a Coordination Layer on Top of Pattern Repositories: Phase Transitions: Patterns to Cognition

 \subsection{Abrupt transitions are ubiquitous}

 Abrupt transitions arise when a system has multiple stable regimes separated by an effective barrier, and when feedback amplifies deviations near a critical point.
 In physics, canonical examples include liquid--gas transitions at a boiling point (for fixed pressure), ferromagnetic ordering at the Curie temperature, and the onset of superconductivity below a critical temperature.
 In biology, the same qualitative structure appears in action potentials: membrane voltage integrates smoothly until a threshold triggers an all-or-nothing spike.
 Switch-like behavior also arises in gene-regulatory networks, where positive feedback yields commitment to a developmental fate.

-These examples differ in substrate and scale, yet share a common signature: near a critical point, small quantitative changes can trigger a qualitative change in state.
+In machine learning, Power et al.~\cite{power2022grokking} discovered ``grokking,'' delayed generalization that emerges suddenly after extended training on algorithmic tasks.
+Nanda et al.~\cite{nanda2023progress} provide mechanistic interpretability of this phenomenon, showing that internal representations undergo qualitative reorganization at the transition point.
+These examples differ in medium and scale, yet share a common signature: near a critical point, small quantitative changes can trigger a qualitative change in state.